 Beyond the work these folks perform as part of their regular school day, it is astonishing to see projects many take on in their own time, often on their own dime, making their organization and the world a better place.

 When asking someone what they do at the school, it is not unusual to hear a response like, “Well, I wear many hats” before describing a litany of roles played on campus.
 “I teach history and coach the girls’ softball team.
 I offer a free yoga class after school and tutor on the weekends.
 Oh, and I head the committee on diversity, equity, and inclusion.”
-For teachers, in particular, they may also have yard duty, carpool supervision, and often sit with the kids at lunch.
+Teachers, in particular, may also have yard duty, carpool supervision, and often sit with the kids at lunch.
 And don’t forget the faculty meetings after school.

 Then there are those whose passion takes them further.

-- They provide after school English language classes for parents in the neighborhood who may have recently arrived from another country.
+- They provide after-school English language classes for parents in the neighborhood who may have recently arrived from another country.

 - They host a maker space after school for kids whose parents work late so that students can design, create, and tinker using recycled materials gathered from the community.